-Targeted therapy is a cancer treatment that precisely targets and attacks cancer cells, leaving healthy cells alone which reduces side effects and allows doctors to use more potent drugs.
+Targeted therapy, sometimes called precision medicine or personalized medicine, is a cancer treatment that precisely targets and attacks cancer cells, leaving healthy cells alone which reduces side effects and allows doctors to use more potent drugs.

 Targeted Therapy To Treat Cancer

-The newest class of cancer drug is targeted therapy, also called molecularly targeted therapy or precision medicine.
+Molecular testing can also be used to help make a more accurate diagnosis in complex cases or help patients learn if there is a risk of cancer that runs in their families.
+Once an actionable mutation is identified, a treatment can be designed to target the cancer.
 Traditional chemotherapy drugs attack all fast-growing cells in the body; however, targeted therapies have the ability to identify and attack just cancer cells.
-This means less damage to healthy cells and fewer side effects.
+This means less damage to healthy cells and fewer side effects than seen with standard chemotherapy.

-Targeted therapy drugs are used at Rocky Mountain Cancer Centers to treat numerous types of cancer, including breast cancer, colon cancer, gynecologic cancers, leukemia, lymphoma, and lung cancer among others.
+Targeted therapy drugs are used at Rocky Mountain Cancer Centers to treat numerous types of cancer, including breast cancer, colon (colorectal) cancer, gynecologic cancers, leukemia, lymphoma, melanoma, ovarian cancer, and lung cancer (especially NSCLC) among others.
 However, not all cancers are receptive to targeted therapy.
 Patients will need to undergo tests to find out if their cancer has the gene mutations that make it likely to respond to targeted therapy.

 Types of Targeted Therapies